nascimento-felipe/nascimento-felipe/README.md

 ## Who am I?

-I'm 22 years old, an IT Technician when i was in high school, now coursing a Bachelor's degree in Computer Science.
+I'm 22 years old, an **IT Technician** when i was in high school, now coursing a **Bachelor's degree in Computer Science**.
 I am also an expert in side quests, with years of practice.

 I am not currently working, but i'm looking for a first opportunity and, in the meantime, i'm improving my skills to keep them sharp.
-You can see some of my projects here pinned in my home page.
+You can see some of **my projects here pinned in my home page**.

-PS: My stats are showing that my most used language is jupyter notebook, but this is only because i've done a college work and i needed to uploaded it here.
-Soon i will remove it
+_PS: My stats are showing that my most used language is jupyter notebook, but this is only because i've done a college work and i needed to uploaded it here.
+Soon i will remove it._ 😅

 ## My objective

-I am currently a full stack developer, with knowledge on backend and frontend.
+I am currently a full stack developer, with knowledge on **backend** and **frontend**.
 I love to work like this because i can see the poject as whole and is easier to fix bugs and see improvements.

 If i was to choose only one of them, i would choose frontend 'cause it's the stack that i'm mostly coding today.

-I also want to learn some mobile development with React Native.
-I've already seen Flutter, but i think i'll fell more comfortable with RN, so is that I use React.
+I also want to learn some mobile development with **React Native**.
+I've already seen **Flutter**, but i think i'll fell more comfortable with RN, so is that I use React.

 ## Techs and tools that i love to work with
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)